salemandreus/UpskillLinks/README.md

     https://www.youtube.com/playlist?list=PL8dPuuaLjXtO65LeD2p4_Sb5XQ51par_b

-    _My review: Goes in-depth and quite technical for when you want to start digging into machine learning.
-I was able to follow the **[free] Introduction to Machine Learning** course with high school mathematics level understanding.
-Has quizzes to test yourself after lectures and soft deadline weekly submissions._
+    _Goes in-depth and quite technical for when you want to start digging into machine learning.
+I was able to follow the **[free] Introduction to Machine Learning** course - it is quite mathematical - managing with a high school mathematics level understanding though it might take some repetition.
+Has quizzes to test yourself after lectures and soft "deadline" weekly submissions._

     Format: **Coursera Video courses/quizzes/weekly submissions**